Skip to main content

 If you already have the Your Package Tracker add‑on installed, type this into any empty cell:

-You'll get back something like Delivered, In Transit, Out for Delivery, or Exception — refreshed live from UPS's tracking network.
+You'll get back something like Delivered, In Transit, Out for Delivery, or Exception — and crucially, the cell keeps updating itself as UPS posts new scans.
+No re-running, no re-clicking.
 That's the whole setup.

 The rest of this guide covers the details: UPS tracking number formats, which UPS services work, how to bulk‑track a large range, and the quirks worth knowing.